zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Your instinctive willingness to believe something will change along with your willingness to *affiliate* with people who are known for believing it—quite apart from whether the belief is actually *true*.

+- In all human history, every great leap forward has been driven by a new clarity of thought.
+Except for a few natural catastrophes, every great woe has been driven by a stupidity.
+Our last enemy is ourselves; and this is a war, and we are soldiers.

 ##### Luke Muehlhauser